u bassu, which follows it, accompanies it and supports it;

 aulos (latin=calamus)

-It arrives in Corsica not much later and through the centuries the body has been made of the wood of the figtree, the olive,-or
+It arrived in Corsica not much later and through the centuries the body has been made of the wood of the figtree, the olive,-or

 palmtree; the reed was kept simple, punched by a piece of red-hot metal.